PFython/cleverdict/README.md

     >>> x['review']
     'tomorrow'

-Or using a list of tuple/list pairs:
+Or use a list of tuple/list pairs:

     >>> x = CleverDict([("value1", "one"), ["value2", "two"], ("value3", "three")])